CosmicLabs-HQ/AI-Infrastructure-Engineer/README.md

 * Storage systems for ML workloads (distributed filesystems, object storage)
 * Infrastructure as Code and GitOps workflows

----

-## What We're Looking For

-We're looking for an AI infrastructure engineer who understands the full stack from silicon to model serving — and can build systems that make AI deployment effortless.

 **You should have:**

 * Deep understanding of what it takes to run AI workloads at scale